bluechen8/bluechen8.github.io/_publications/peek-a-walk.md

 bits look like.
 We demonstrate how PWSC amplifies leakage in scenarios exploiting speculative execution and data-memory prefetching.
-For speculative execution, we show that PWSC, combined with Intel’s LAM feature, can be exploited to leak nearly all of physical memory and that even without LAM, PWSC can be used to leak Dilithium secret keys.
-For datamemory prefetching, we reverse engineer the semantics of Intel’s data-memory dependent prefetcher (DMP) and show how this DMP and PWSC can be combined to break security in an intra-process sandbox setting.
+For speculative execution, we show that PWSC, combined with Intel's LAM feature, can be exploited to leak nearly all of physical memory and that even without LAM, PWSC can be used to leak Dilithium secret keys.
+For data-memory prefetching, we reverse engineer the semantics of Intel's data-memory dependent prefetcher (DMP) and show how this DMP and PWSC can be combined to break security in an intra-process sandbox setting.